features

 Interview with Máire Brennan, (Clannad)

-by Mairéid Sulliva
+by Mairéid Sullivan

-published by Quarry Music Press,
+from Mairéid's book "Celtic Women in Music" (1999), published by Quarry Music Press,

-An introduction: The eldest of nine children, Máire Brennan was born Marie Ní Bhroanain, on August 4, 1952.
-She has been the leader of the band, Clannad, since they began in 1970.
 In 1999, they celebrated their twenty -fifth anniversary, and won a Grammy for best New Age album of 1998.
 This group, from Gweedore in Co.
 Donegal, Ireland, has successfully crossed the bridge between folk and rock.
 The word Clannad means 'family' in Gaelic, and the group formed initially to play folk festivals in Ireland.
 At the time the line-up consisted of three of the Brennan children, and two of their uncles.
 The group's first successes came in Germany where they toured in 1975.
 Clannad initially caught the attention of the wider public in the UK when they recorded the theme tune for television's Harry's Game in 1982.
 The single reached number five in the UK charts, and received an Ivor Novello Award.
 In 1984 they recorded the soundtrack to television's Robin of Sherwood and reached the Top 50 in May the same year.
 The following year the song received a British Academy Award for best soundtrack.

 Further chart success followed with the 1986 UK Top 20 hit 'In A Lifetime', on which Máire did a duet with Bono from U2.
 From their early days when despite establishing themselves into the rock mainstream, Clannad have always retained the Celtic quality in the music.